 While you are probably not looking at this harness for hiking, I want to mention that I would not recommend using this harness for off-leash hikes because there is a high chance that the dog will get tangled in bushes and hurt themselves and/or the harness.

 Fun fact: did you know that the colorful part on the top of the Freemotion harness (red on Mia) is marking the different harness sizes?
-The harness comes in 8 sizes with 8 different colored straps on the back.
+The harness comes in 8 sizes with 8 different colored straps on the back so just by looking at these photos, you can tell Mia is wearing Size 5. ;)

 Note: this harness is hand wash only with warm water and hang or machine dry on low!
 Do not put it into your washing machine!